oguzthmc/test-lifecycle-methods/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;}
 }

 Notice in the above example that we are comparing the current props to the previous props.
 This is to check if there has been a change in props from what it currently is.
-In this case, there won’t be a need to make the API call if the props did not change.
+In this case, there won’t be a need to make the API call if the props did not change.<br />

 ### componentWillUnmount()